dimitrios-sideris/Literature-Based-Reactor-Modeling-for-the-Conversion-of-CO2-to-Hydrocarbons/README.md

-# Direct CO₂ Hydrogenation to Light Paraffins — Kinetic Model
+# Direct CO₂ Hydrogenation to Light Paraffins: Kinetic Model

 Python implementation of a literature kinetic model for the direct hydrogenation of CO₂/CO to light hydrocarbons through methanol as intermediate via a bifunctional catalyst.